Downtown Phoenix has an array of Black-owned businesses, many of which are institutions in Phoenix’s cultural fabric. Here are 17 you can support:

 Whether you need a dress altered, a suit dry cleaned or some custom tailoring, TinaMarie has you covered.
 She has been at the helm of this Downtown Phoenix business since opening in 2001.
 The space also serves as a small retail boutique with clothing, accessories and stunning African wrap skirts designed by TinaMarie herself.

 Feed your soul with some of the best Southern comfort food this side of the Mississippi.
 A low-key Phoenix institution, Mrs. White’s has served down-home classics since 1964.
-Fried catfish, fried chicken, smothered pork chops, and savory sides like black eyed peas, macaroni and cheese, and collard greens are just some of the items on the menu.
-While the space is modest, it has plenty of character with the handwritten notes from its guests on the walls, numerous newspaper clippings and menu written on an old school chalkboard.
+Now 97 years old, Mrs. Elizabeth White has the help of her granddaughter, Kiana White, who manages the restaurant, but the focus is the same: quality, taste and consistency.
+Fried catfish, fried chicken, smothered pork chops, and savory sides like black-eyed peas, macaroni and cheese, and collard greens are just some of the items on the menu.
+While the space is modest, it has plenty of character with the handwritten notes from its guests on the walls, numerous newspaper clippings and the menu, written on an old-school chalkboard.

-Caribbean food, rum cocktails and cigars.
-Have we got your attention yet?
-Take a trip to a tropical paradise right here in Downtown Phoenix by dining at The Breadfruit & Rum Bar.
+The Breadfruit is temporarily closed due to COVID-19, but is still offering Caribbean food and rum cocktail pop-ups (check availability online).
 The restaurant side was opened in 2008 by Dwayne Allen and his partner Chef Danielle Leoni who was recently named as a semifinalist in the James Beards Awards.
 Then in 2010, the pair opened the adjoining Rum Bar.

 The restaurant helped pave the way for the downtown food scene, and its award-winning menu features sustainable Caribbean seafood like curried white fish, pepper shrimp and sweet clam, as well as Jamaican jerk chicken, pork and more.
 Coupled with daring rum cocktails, fine cigars and an unmatched ambiance, The Breadfruit & Rum Bar is one of those businesses you’ve got to visit to experience Phoenix at its finest.

-It’s a vibe for sure.
+Concierge is temporarily closed but we’re anxiously awaiting its return.
+It’s a whole vibe for sure.
 Located just a mile east of downtown in the Eastlake Park neighborhood, this cozy lounge is known for its live music, affordable cocktails and satisfying food menu.
-If you’re looking for a late-night hangout, you can get down to some Soul, R&B, Neosoul and Funk at Concierge from 10 p.m. to 2 a.m. on Fridays and Saturdays.
+If you’re looking for a late-night hangout, you can get down to some soul, R&B, neosoul and funk music at Concierge from 10 p.m. to 2 a.m. on Fridays and Saturdays.